Microsoft launches Project Cortex, improves Search and MyAnalytics

 Does MyAnalytics sound familiar?
 It’s the Microsoft 365 dashboard that summarizes the hours workers spend focusing and working after hours, as well as suggestions on how to minimize unproductive times and post-schedule work.
 It’s able to analyze emails to create to-do items based on commitments contained in messages.
 And in the near future, it’ll gain features addressing out-of-office and managerial monotony.

-MyAnalytics will soon automate vacation and travel tasks like notifying top collaborators of an absence, resolving meetings that’ll be missed, and scheduling catch-up time with colleagues upon return.
+MyAnalytics will soon automate vacation and travel tasks, like notifying top collaborators of an absence, resolving meetings that will be missed, and scheduling catch-up time with colleagues upon return.
 Separately, meetings insights will reveal progress on sticking to best practices like booking meetings promptly, and a new integration with Outlook will help users delay email delivery if it’s outside a colleague’s working hours.

 Granular-level MyAnaltics controls are now available for IT admins, as is the focus plan announced last Spring.
-And in early 2020, MyAnalytics will begin showing managers insights like frequency of one-on-one meetings while flagging missed emails and to-dos.
+And in early 2020, MyAnalytics will begin showing managers insights like frequency of one-on-one meetings, while flagging missed emails and to-dos.

-In somewhat related news, Workplace Analytics for teamwork — which applies algorithmic smarts to data (e.g., emails and meetings) from Office 365 to spot blockers to productivity, workplace effectiveness, and engagement — has become more “actionable” and “relevant” to a broader set of roles.
-Newly incorporate industry benchmarks contextualize common patterns that influence productivity, like focus time and the ability to unplug outside of working hours.
+In somewhat related news, Workplace Analytics for teamwork — which applies algorithmic smarts to data (e.g., emails and meetings) from Office 365 to spot obstacles to productivity, workplace effectiveness, and engagement — has become more “actionable” and “relevant” to a broader set of roles.
+Newly incorporated industry benchmarks contextualize common patterns that influence productivity, like focus time and the ability to unplug outside of working hours.
 Plus, an enriched analyst toolset uses natural language to shed light on time and resources invested in specific business activities.